 I have three strands – at-home packs, for example, Christmas bauble packs which allow families to order them and put their baby’s or child’s handprint on them.
 Another strand is the clay family portraits and the third is the mindfulness-based pottery painting events.

 How are you marketing your business through this time?

-I felt maintaining connection was very important and building a presence in the mindfulness space.
+I felt maintaining a connection was very important and building a presence in the mindfulness space.
 The sense of limbo was so huge in the first lockdown so I started doing lives on Instagram.
 I felt it might help others who would be struggling so The Mindful Cuppa was born to get people to stop, have a cup of tea and relax for a few minutes.
-The cuppa was always a huge part of Giddy, we paint them in corporate events so it linked in well.
+The cuppa was always a huge part of Giddy, we paint them within corporate events so it linked in well.
 The Lives grew into a series which I used to connect to the outside world and share how I was feeling.
 My second series was speaking to different professionals in the field and my third series will be around compassion.
 I have these lives on LinkedIn too for my corporate following and it’s a different type of audience.

 While this has been a very difficult time, what positives have you been able to take from it?

-I feel incredibly grateful to have a good relationship with my team, and to still have some remnants of Giddy left over.
+I feel incredibly grateful to have a good relationship with my team and to still have some remnants of Giddy left over.
 I feel so lucky that I don’t have to let it go completely.
 There are core aspects of what we had that we didn’t see previously and I’m grateful for that.

 I’m doing things I would not have done had this not happened.
 The whole mindfulness side has been able to grow and accelerate beyond what I expected.